weaveworks/scope/site/features.md

 ##<a name="interact-with-and-manage-containers"></a>Troubleshoot and Manage Containers

-Troubleshoot your app by directly interacting with containers: pause, restart and stop containers without having to leave the Scope browser window.
+Click on a container, pod or host to view the controls that allow you to: pause, restart, stop and delete without having to leave the Scope browser window.
+Logs of selected containers or pods (if you are running in Kubernetes) can also be viewed by clicking the terminal icon.

-A convenient terminal window is provided that enables you to interact with your app and to troubleshoot and diagnose any issues all within the same context.Select `<_` to launch a terminal in any container from the details panel.
+And if further troubleshooting is required, a convenient terminal window can also be launched from any container that enables you to interact with your app and run any UNIX command to diagnose issues.
+Launch a terminal by clicking the `<_` icon from the details panel of a selected container.

 !['Terminal for container interaction'](images/terminal-view.png)